 Total – The total at the bottom has some of the data points you see at the top of the positions page, but I added this in order to see the following: Total Investment, Average LTV, Average Interest Rate, Average Duration, and Run Rate of Anticipated Interest.

 Note: You may be wondering why the total in the positions summary is different than the total you see in the other screenshots.
-This is because the total investment column is displaying the original investment and not what the outstanding principal is.
-One of my loans paid off part of the principal early.
+This is really just timing of when I took the screenshots and when I put my spreadsheet together.
+I had collected additional interest by the time I pulled the spreadsheet together.

 I do have another portfolio with PeerStreet that has about $7,000 in it.
 It is an after-tax account that I set up initially before my self-directed IRA.
-Because the interest on these investments will be taxed at ordinary income rates, I decided that it would be more efficient from a tax perspective, to make these investments in a pre-tax account, especially given the high marginal tax rate we are currently in.
-So, I will actually slowly wind down the after-tax account as the 7 $1,000 loans I made mature, and then transfer the money out for other investments.
+Because the interest on these investments will be taxed at ordinary income rates, I decided that it would be more efficient from a tax perspective to make a majority of these investments in a pre-tax account, especially given the high marginal tax rate I and Mrs. GYFG are currently in.

 At this point, I don’t plan to add to the self-directed IRA, but rather just leave the automated investing turned on, and see how it performs over the next 12-24 months.